timkay/bedbug.timkay.com/README.md

     console.log(f`The answer is a=${9.12345678} =1/3 =fred =Math.PI`);
     > The answer is a=9.123 1/3=0.333 fred=4.197 Math.PI=3.142

 Bedbug provides "tag" functions that modify how template literals work.
-Import the "f" tag like this:
+Import the `f` tag like this:

     import {f} from '//bedbug.timkay.com/bedbug.js';
     console.log(f`The answer is a=${9.12345678} =Math.PI`);